ballercat/walt/README.md

 should be able to edit WebAssembly as easily as any other systems programmer.

 # Solution
 Provide a **thin layer** of syntax sugar on top of `.wast` text format.
-Preferably providing as much of JavaScript syntax to WebAssembly as possible.
+Preferably porting as much of JavaScript syntax to WebAssembly as possible.
 This improved syntax should give direct control over the WebAssembly output.
 Meaning there should be minimal to none post optimization to be done to the wast code generated.
+The re-use of JavaScript semantics is intentional as I do not wish to create a new language.

 # Goals
 1. Use ES6 like syntax
 2. Type annotations (similar to flow).
 3. Simplify exports and imports